dsolstad/VLAN-Tools/README.md

 # vlancon.py

 A tool to easily setup multiple VLAN interfaces on Linux.
+It will use the highest available IP-address unless you specify a IP-address in the last argument.

 Syntax:
 $ python3 vlancon.py add|rem &lt;network&gt; &lt;interface&gt; &lt;vlan&gt; [&lt;preferred ip-addr&gt;]